SMIME.p7s File – What Is It & How to Open It?

 So if you want to open this file, below are the steps you can follow,

-#Step-1: The first step would be to ensure that you have the correct program needed to open a .p7s file.
-In most recent operating systems, when you install a suitable program, it will automatically result in the correct file association with it.
+#Step-1: The first step would be to ensure you have the correct program needed to open a .p7s file.
+In most recent operating systems, installing a suitable program will automatically result in the correct file association with it.
 If the file is already present, open the folder which contains the P7S file.

-#Step-2: For launching the .p7s file, simply double-click or tap (touchscreen) on the file itself.
-In case the file does not open, try adjusting the settings of your operating system manually.
+#Step-2: To launch the .p7s file, double-click or tap (touchscreen) on the file itself.
+If the file does not open, try adjusting the settings of your operating system manually.

-For opening the P7s file, depending on your particular operating system, you can install any software mentioned above and let it do the work for you.
+To open the P7s file, depending on your operating system, you can install any software mentioned above and let it work.

-#Step-3: Select the software from the list of default applications, select and click ‘Open’.
+#Step-3: Select the software from the default application list, and click ‘Open‘.

 Though it is unnecessary, if you want to open the file, you must follow the steps mentioned above.
-Most email applications like Apple, Mozilla Thunderbird, and Microsoft Outlook support digital signatures.
+Email applications like Apple, Mozilla Thunderbird, and Microsoft Outlook support digital signatures.

 However, if your email program does not support it, a P7s file is attached to a digitally signed email message.
-These emails usually integrate Public-Key Cryptography Standard #7 or PKCS #7 technology to affix encrypted signatures to email messages digitally.
+These emails usually integrate Public-Key Cryptography Standard #7 or PKCS #7 technology to digitally affix encrypted signatures to email messages.

 Read Also: Where to Buy S/MIME Certificate?Now, let us discuss who needs an email signing certificate.